There’s a lot of advice given out there about social media, myself included (hiiii).

 So I wanted to remind you that there’s really no “must haves” in business.
 Just a lot of “here’s what worked for me, so I’m trying to pass it on to you” type of stuff.
 So there’s no need to feel guilty for doing (or not doing!) everything someone says you must do to be successful.

-However with Instagram, I feel like there’s still SO MUCH noise and confusion on some pretty basic ideas, that I wanted to clear up 4 Instagram myths that are hurting your business (or at least holding you back).
+However with Instagram, I feel like there’s still SO MUCH noise and confusion on some pretty basic ideas that I wanted to clear up four of the most common Instagram myths that are hurting your business (or at least holding you back).

 5 Instagram Myths That Are Hurting Your Business